opensearch-project/project-website/_posts/2024-01-03-opensearch-performance-improvements.md

 * Hourly aggregations and multi-term aggregations also demonstrated improvement, varying from 5% to 35%, attributed to similar time-series improvements discussed previously.

 * `date_histograms` and `date_histogram_agg` queries exhibited either comparable or slightly decreased performance, ranging from 5% to around 20% in multi-node environments.
 These issues are actively being addressed as part of the ongoing project efforts (see [#11083](https://github.com/opensearch-project/OpenSearch/pull/11083)).

+* For date histogram aggregations, there are upcoming changes aiming to improve the performance by rounding down dates to the nearest interval (such as year, quarter, month, week, or day) using SIMD (see [#11194](https://github.com/opensearch-project/OpenSearch/pull/11194)).

 ### Search